Back To CourseCollege Biology: Help and Review

 Selective pressures can take many forms, including environmental conditions, availability of food and energy sources, predators, diseases, and even direct human influence.

 Let's take climate as an example.
-In a cold climate, animals need certain characteristics to survive, such as perhaps a warm furry coat, the ability to make burrows to live in and the ability to collect and store food for the winter.
+In a cold climate, animals need certain characteristics to survive, like a warm furry coat, the ability to make burrows to live in and the ability to collect and store food for the winter.
 The selective pressure of cold weather means that animals that don't have these characteristics are less likely to survive and reproduce.
-In a hot, dry climate, plants will have an advantage if they have phenotypes such as the ability to store water, large root systems to absorb what little water is in the soil, and perhaps ways to prevent water loss even at high temperatures.
+In a hot, dry climate, plants will have an advantage if they have phenotypes such as the ability to store water, large root systems to absorb what little water is in the soil and, perhaps, ways to prevent water loss even at high temperatures.

-What about food and energy sources as selective pressures?
+And what about food and energy sources as selective pressures?
 In a dense rainforest, plants on the forest floor will survive and reproduce better if they are able to gather as much light as possible, perhaps by having very large leaves.
 Thus, light availability can be a selective pressure for plants.
-Food acquisition is also a selective pressure: for example, sharp teeth and the ability to hunt prey are advantages for carnivores.
+Food acquisition is also a selective pressure.
+For example, sharp teeth and the ability to hunt prey are advantages for carnivores.

-On the flip side of the coin, those very carnivores are a selective pressure for their prey.
+Of course, predation is its own kind of selective pressure - in other words, those very carnivores are a selective pressure for their prey.
 Animals that have sharp eyesight, are poisonous to their predators, can run very fast or can camouflage themselves or hide from predators will be likelier to survive and reproduce than animals without these phenotypes.

 Diseases can also be selective pressures.
 One well-known example is the sickle cell trait in humans, caused by having one copy of the mutated hemoglobin allele that causes sickle cell anemia.
 People that have two copies of this mutated allele are likely to die of anemia at a young age, so you'd think that the allele would be strongly selected against, right?
 However, people with only one copy of the sickle cell allele have a survival advantage in malarial regions because they are more resistant to malaria.
 Scientists don't yet know exactly why they are more resistant, but in these regions, malaria is a selective pressure that keeps the sickle cell allele circulating in the population.